Integrations > Computer AI Agents

 - Scalable Automation: The API-driven nature allows for parallel execution of many browser tasks.

 - Prompt Engineering: The effectiveness of Skyvern heavily relies on well-crafted prompts for tasks and workflows.
-Ambiguous or poorly defined goals can lead to a higher likelihood of the LLM hallucinating or the agent failing.
+Ambiguous or poorly defined goals can lead to task failures.

 - Resource Requirements for Self-Hosting: Running LLMs and browser automation locally can be resource-intensive (CPU, RAM, GPU if using local vision models).
 Ensure your self-hosting environment is adequately provisioned.

-- AGPL-3.0 License: If you modify the open-source code and use it in a publicly accessible service, the AGPL-3.0 license has specific requirements regarding making your modifications available, which businesses should review.
+- AGPL-3.0 License: If you modify the open-source code and use it in a publicly accessible service, the AGPL-3.0 license has specific requirements regarding making your modifications available.

 - Rate Limits and Anti-Bot Measures: Even with advanced agents, very frequent or rapid interactions can trigger anti-bot defenses on websites.
-The Skyvern Cloud offering aims to mitigate some of this with managed proxies and anti-bot measures, which might be a consideration for heavy usage.
+The Skyvern Cloud offering aims to mitigate some of this with managed proxies and anti-bot measures.

 - 2025 Tallyfy, Inc.